 - White noise is increasing.
 With massive, unfiltered data, leaders encounter a great deal of white noise: extraneous information that may or may not need to be factored into a leader’s decision-making process.
 Being able to discern critical data from erroneous information is a necessary skill of digital leaders.

 - Competition is fierce.
 Access to information and technology allows new competitors and new startups to emerge more quickly.
 Leaders no longer have the luxury of a ramp-up time to determine how to outmaneuver a potential competitor.
 Staying ahead by making faster decisions is key.

 - Immediate gratification is anticipated.
 Because technology allows for speedier communication, speedier decisions are expected.
 Leaders, and the teams they lead, can text or use online collaboration platforms to send and receive real-time responses.
 The expectation of an immediate response or decision intensifies because technology exists that enables that decision to be made and communicated expeditiously.

 Eight Ways to Faster Decision-Making

-For the reasons stated above, leaders need to make decisions faster.
+For the reasons stated above, leaders need know how to make decisions faster than ever before.
 No organization ever became successful by the analysis paralysis that often grips leaders and their teams.
 The bottom line is that faster decisions are better than no decisions.
 No one has ever left a meeting saying or thinking, “I hope we come out of this meeting with another meeting to think about these issues.”

 But does speedy decision-making differ greatly from the more plodding decision-making best practices of the past?
 Yes and no. We can apply the best practices of decision-making in a nimbler way to meet the swift pace of today’s workplace.
 Speed doesn’t mean sacrificing a thoughtful and deliberate approach.
 An agile decision-maker can be an accurate decision-maker.
 It’s about using hacks and shortcuts and avoiding the tedious pitfalls of the past.